 Office: MRB 816B

 After receiving her B.S. in Biochemistry at Western Washington University, Teresa Nicolson received her Ph.D. in Biological Chemistry in 1995 from the University of California, Los Angeles.
 She then trained as a post-doctoral fellow at the Max Planck Institute for Developmental Biology in Tuebingen, Germany.
 In 1999, Teresa became an independent Group Leader at the same institute.
 In 2003, she was appointed as an assistant professor to the Oregon Hearing Research Center with a joint appointment in the Vollum Institute.
-In 2005, she was promoted to associate professor in 2005 and professor in 2014.
+She was promoted to associate professor in 2005 and professor in 2014.
 Teresa was an HHMI Investigator from 2005 to 2013.

 Summary of Current Research

 The Nicolson lab studies the molecular basis of hearing and balance in zebrafish.
 In the inner ear or lateral line of the fish, sensory hair cells transduce mechanical energy into electrical signals.
 Depolarization leads to graded release of neurotransmitter at the basal end of hair cells.
 The lab is focused on identifying genes required for function of the transduction apparatus in the hair bundle and neurotransmission at the specialized ribbon synapses.